jayalane/go-persist-set/README.md

 Call "InSet" on a string and get a bool.

-Call "Set" with a string and within a minute that answer will be persisted to a DB file.
+Call "Set" with a string and eventually that answer will be persisted to a flat file.

 *Who owns this code?*